Categories

 Roan Antelope Trophy

 • A grazer and browser whose preferred habitat includes lightly wooded savanna, it also frequents floodplains and grasslands.
+Some subspecies are also found in dense forests as well as open savannas.

 • The roan is sociable and territorial; females live in herds of 15 – 25 with their offspring.